feg-lab/feg-lab.github.io/index.md

 # Molecular basis of adaptive traits and evolutionary change

 We are scientists at Nord University studying phenotypic diversity from the molecular to the species levels.
 We aim to discover the genotype-to-phenotype map for complex traits such as life histories and understand the mechanisms that influence their evolution.
+We focus particularly on the role of gene regulation in mediating the evolution of traits and their trade-offs.

 {% include section.html %}